Instrument Repairs and Maintenance

 - Tuning: You should make sure your guitar is in tune every time you play it.
 Electronic tuners make this task simple and quick.
 Most of the broken strings we see here are a result of tuning too high.

 - Restring: Guitar strings should be replaced every 6 to 8 weeks for uncoated strings.
 Strings will start sounding dead with buildup of corrosion, skin, oils, and dirt.
 To add life to your strings, wash your hands before playing and wipe off your strings after playing with a micro-fiber cloth.
 If you don't typically break strings, we recommend using extended life strings like Cleartones.
-We charge $5 to replace a single string, $15 for six strings, $30 for 12-strings, and $85 for restrings on guitars with Floyd Rose type floating trems.
+We charge $5 to replace a single string, $20 for six strings, $25 for nylon strings, $30 for 12-strings, and $85 for restrings on guitars with Floyd Rose type floating trems.
 In addition to labor the strings will cost between $6 and $20.
 For those of you taking private lessons, we recommend using a lesson to learn how to change your strings.
 This is one of those regular maintenance items that all guitarists should know how to do.

 - Truss Rod: Steel string guitars typically have a truss rod that allows the neck to be straightened from a forward or backward bow.
 This can make a huge difference in the playability of your guitar.
 If you have to press very hard on the strings to reach the fret, a truss rod adjustment may be able to make it much easier to play.
 A couple things may affect your guitar necessitating an adjustment: 1) changes in humidity can make the wood on your guitar expand or contract changing the shape of your neck, and 2) changes in guitar string gages will add more or less tension by the strings and therefore change the shape of the neck.
 We charge $15 for a truss rod adjustment.